Lucerne University of Applied Sciences and Arts – Business School

 The academic programme will start early in the morning on September 12 and finish in the afternoon of September 13 at around 5 PM.
 In the late afternoon of September 11 you are invited to a welcome reception.

-Click here for a draft of the detailed schedule.
+Click here for the final schedule.

 OCD is rapidly emerging as a subject that is integral to the management of organizations in the 21st century.
 While the practice of management has, from time immemorial, involved designing, implementing, and managing change interventions, the current scale and pace of societal, economic, and technology-driven change in the global environment highlights the present need for theorists and practitioners to develop their knowledge and understanding of how best to manage organizational change in the workplace.
 No sector or type of organization is immune from the challenge of devising and implementing effective organizational change and development strategies in today’s highly complex global world economy.